spyderbat/spyctl/scripts/README.md

 This directory contains various programs and scripts that use data fetched by spyctl for specific purposes.

-Look at the header of each program/script for a description of what tehe script does.
+Look at the header of each program/script for a description of what the script does.